andrasq/node-qibl/README.md

 Changelog
 ---------

+- 1.22.3 - only convert errorToObject error own properties to not restore inherited properties, more accurately restore objectToError error instances and return UnknwnError if __errorCtor not known
 - 1.22.2 - fix `getConfig` to interpret relative paths against the current working directory, new experimental `timeit`, `timeit.autorageValue`, `timeit.formatRate`
 - 1.22.1 - fix forEachProperty to return function properties, document groupBy,